Canada (New France): Successors and legacy

 In 1791, the Province of Quebec was separated into Lower Canada (now Quebec) and Upper Canada (now Ontario).
 Lower Canada and Upper Canada were fused into the Province of Canada in 1841, before separating again into the modern-day provinces of Quebec and Ontario during the Confederation of Canada in 1867.
 Because of the historical and geographical continuity, as well as the continued use of the French language, civil law, customs, cultural aspects and the ruling power of the Catholic Church in government until the Quiet Revolution of the 1960s, the province of Quebec is considered by many to be the modern-day continuation of the Canada colony of New France.

 Still today, the majority of the Quebec population is descended from the original French-speaking Canadien of Canada, and the cultural distinctiveness of Quebec from the rest of the country has led to the emergence of a Québécois identity and the Quebec sovereignty movement.

-There is no significant political movement in Quebec advocating for rejoining France.
-The idea of Quebec directly rejoining France is not a popular or widely supported concept today.

 Descendants of the original Canadien of Canada (New France) living outside of Quebec are now often referred to by a name which references their province of residence (ex.
 Franco-Ontarian).
 Francophone populations in the Maritime provinces, however, are more likely to be descended from the settlers of the French colony of Acadia.
 They are therefore called Acadians.